libsdl-org/SDL/docs/README-gdk.md

 * Under Linker > General > Additional Library Directories, make sure to reference the path where the newly-built SDL2.lib and SDL2main.lib are
 * Under Linker > Input > Additional Dependencies, you need the following:
   * `SDL2.lib`
-  * `SDL2main.lib`
+  * `SDL2main.lib` (unless not using)
   * `xgameruntime.lib`
   * `../Microsoft.Xbox.Services.141.GDK.C.Thunks.lib`
+* Note that in general, the GDK libraries depend on the MSVC C/C++ runtime, so there is no way to remove this dependency from a GDK program that links against GDK.

 ### 4. Setting up SDL_main ###

 Rather than using your own implementation of `WinMain`, it's recommended that you instead `#include "SDL_main.h"` and declare a standard main function.
-However, if you want to implement `WinMain` yourself, make sure you perform all the required GDK setup steps performed in the provided SDL_gdk_main.cpp.
+If you are unable to do this, you can instead manually call `SDL_GDKRunApp` from your entry point, passing in your `SDL_main` function and `NULL` as the parameters.

 ### 5. Required DLLs ###